-The CEDS was also discussed at the February 16, 2012 Economic Development Advisory Committee (EDAC)/Regional Development Corporation (RDC) meeting and the April 13th, Planning Coordination Committee (PCC) meeting to inform EDAC, RDC, and PCC members about the development of the CEDS and allow for input and feedback regarding the process.
+The CEDS was also discussed at the June 13th, 2013, September 12th, 2013, and December 12th, 2013 Regional Planning Council meeting and at the June 17th, 2013 Economic Development Advisory Committee (EDAC)/Regional Development Corporation (RDC) meeting to inform EDAC, RDC, and Planning Council members about the development/revision of the CEDS and allow for input and feedback regarding the process.
+The 2012-2013 CEDS Update was presented and approved at the December 12th, 2013 Genesee/Finger Lakes Regional Planning Council meeting.